-I climbed out of the yellow Volks Wagon beetle and gathered plastic straps in my hands.
+I climbed out of the yellow Volks Wagon beetle and gathered plastic grocery bag straps in my hands.
 I could smell the smoke of mesquite wood, and Steve approached me and Daisy as we gathered the groceries, the dog leading the way.
 The smoke of cigarettes and of a campfire greeted us when he did.
 “I got something I want to tell you guys.”

 Edward came shortly after and bellowed, “Are the boys here?”
 I looked around.
 I hadn’t seen them since I left.
 “You guys gotta hear this.”